jimmyeao/TEAMS2HA/README.md

 You can either right click and copy or double click to copy the entity name to the clipboard.

 <h2>System Tray</h2>
-You can right click the systemt tray icon for a selection of functions:
+You can right click the system tray icon for a selection of functions:

 ![image](https://github.com/jimmyeao/TEAMS2HA/assets/5197831/a8878f2e-38f6-4fce-a823-32f2008a0763)